 Meet Dr. Jonathan Vahue

-Practicing for over 10 years in the Kalamazoo Portage area, Dr. Jonathan Vahue first graduated from Western Michigan University in 1992 with a degree in chemistry.
-He spent 5 years working for a local pharmaceutical firm as a drug and later a nutritional chemist.
+Practicing for over 15 years in the Kalamazoo-Portage area, Dr. Jonathan Vahue first graduated from Western Michigan University in 1992 with a degree in chemistry.
+He spent five years working for a local pharmaceutical firm as a drug and later a nutritional chemist.
 During this time, he suffered a serious neck injury in a sporting event.
 He experienced intense, sharp pain into both arms and could barely turn his head.

-With little left to lose, he decided to try seeing a chiropractor in Kalamazoo.
+With little left to lose, he decided to see a chiropractor in Kalamazoo.
 Dr. Vahue received his first series of adjustments in the summer of 1992.
-Within weeks, he rapidly improved and his life returned.
+Within weeks, he rapidly improved and his quality of life returned.
 To him, it was a miracle.

-Jonathan Vahue decided then to stop working with toxic drugs and become a natural health chiropractor in Kalamazoo.
+Jonathan decided then to stop working with toxic drugs and become a natural health chiropractor in Kalamazoo.
 Dr. Vahue soon attended Palmer College of Chiropractic.
-He and his wife raise three young children they love with all their hearts.
-Dr. Vahue has 7 employees at his office, and understands anyone who says it’s hard to find time to eat right and exercise.
+He and his wife raise three children which they love with all their hearts.
+Dr. Vahue has office staff, massage therapists, other staff at his office and understands anyone who says it’s hard to find time to eat right and exercise.

 Dr. Vahue was recently published in the Michigan Association of Chiropractors Journal for his article In the Absence of Malice, references are included below.